The Single Project Report provides a comprehensive view of an individual project’s performance — all in one place. It’s designed to help your team:

 Notes

-Fee (if their rates are set)
+Fee - if their bill rates are set

 Editing the project